ComposableFi/composable-ibc/contracts/pallet-ibc/README.md

 - `query_packet_commitment` - Returns a packet commitment with a proof
 - `query_packet_acknowledgement` - Returns a packet acknowledgement commitment with a proof
 - `query_packet_receipt` - Returns a packet receipt with either a membership or a non-membership proof.
-- `query_denom_trace` - Query the ibc denom trace for the provided local asset id
+- `query_denom_trace` - Query theIBCdenom trace for the provided local asset id
-- `query_denom_traces` - Query all ibc denom traces that exist on chain
+- `query_denom_traces` - Query allIBCdenom traces that exist on chain
-- `query_events` - Returns all ibc events from a block.
+- `query_events` - Returns allIBCevents from a block.

 #### Runtime API